radius-project/bicep-types-aws/artifacts/bicep/aws/aws.route53resolver/default/types.md

 ## AWS.Route53Resolver/ResolverRuleProperties
 ### Properties
 * **Arn**: string (ReadOnly): The Amazon Resource Name (ARN) of the resolver rule.
+* **DelegationRecord**: string: The name server domain for queries to be delegated to if a query matches the delegation record.
-* **DomainName**: string (Required): DNS queries for this domain name are forwarded to the IP addresses that are specified in TargetIps
+* **DomainName**: string: DNS queries for this domain name are forwarded to the IP addresses that are specified in TargetIps
 * **Name**: string: The name for the Resolver rule
 * **ResolverEndpointId**: string: The ID of the endpoint that the rule is associated with.
 * **ResolverRuleId**: string (ReadOnly, Identifier): The ID of the endpoint that the rule is associated with.